-The tool may take 1 - 2 minutes to run a report; if it takes much longer, refresh your screen and tryagain.
+The tool may take 2 to 3 minutes to run a report; if it takes much longer, refresh your web browser and try again.

-HOW DO I ANALYZE PROJECT VARIATIONS FOR A PROJECT SITE?
+HOW DO I ANALYZE PROJECT VARIATIONS FOR THE SAME SITE?

-If you are running variations on the same site and project, use the back arrows in the upper-left of the screen (such as < EDIT INPUTS) to go back, vary some inputs, and run the report again.
+If you are running variations of a project on the same site, use the back arrows in the upper-left of the screen (such as < EDIT INPUTS) to go back, vary some inputs, and run the report again.